girotisunayna/RedHat-written-test/article/How to make a paper bag.md

 <br>

 Owning a paper bag is more of a style statement.
-You can use them for shopping bags or it can used as gifting bags also.
+You can use them as shopping bags or it can used as gifting bags also.
 Using a paper bags will be a lot of help to environment.
 You can buy a paper bag at very low cost but hand made bags will have special place in your heart.

 ## <a name="require"></a>Material Required